-A carefully considered and integrated flood resilient and sustainable drainage design is put forward, with habitable floor levels above the fluvial design flood event (1% AEP) taking into account climate change and a facility for all occupants to shelter above the extreme fluvial flood event (0.1% AEP) taking into account climate change.
+A carefully considered and integrated flood resilient and sustainable drainage design is put forward, with habitable floor levels above the fluvial design flood event (1% AEP) taking into account climate change, approximately 1.9m above ground level, and a facility for all occupants to shelter above the extreme fluvial flood event (0.1% AEP) taking into account climate change, approximately 2.5m above ground level.
 Residual risk from an extreme flood or breach scenario must be considered if areas of the site are defended in future.

 - If flood mitigation measures are implemented then they are tested to ensure that they will not displace water elsewhere (for example, if land is raised to permit development on one area, compensatory flood storage will be required in another) - Space for surface water to be stored on the site is provided and rainwater harvesting should be considered. - Brownfield sites should discharge surface water at the original pre-development (greenfield) runoff rate.
 If this is not possible, a significant reduction in the current rate of discharge should be achieved and agreed with the relevant drainage body (LLFA, IDB or Anglian Water).
-Development on greenfield land should discharge at rates no greater than the existing greenfield rates for the 100% and the 1% rainfall events. - Safe access and egress routes must not be in the areas of high surface water risk or the 1% AEP fluvial design flood event (considering climate change). - The site access points would be from the three unnamed existing access roads that currently serve the site.
-A Flood Warning and Evacuation Plan should be prepared for the site. - The most vulnerable development should be located on site GNLP3053.
+Development on greenfield land should discharge at rates no greater than the existing greenfield rates for the 100% and the 1% rainfall events. - Safe access and egress routes must not be in the areas of high surface water risk or the 1% AEP fluvial design flood event (considering climate change). - The most vulnerable development should be located on site GNLP3053.